 Children are harmed when they are used as pawns by hostile parents: for revenge, for example, or to increase support payments.
 If the primary wage-earner in the family is resentful of having to pay spousal support and seeks to reduce payments by asking for more physical custody of the children, when it is not in their best interests –this battle once activated drains emotional and financial resources—creating tension for everyone.

-Kids pick up the negativity, so how you show your respect and love for their parent is important.
+Kids pick up the negativity, so how you show your respect and love for their parents is important.
 If you are showing verbal or non-verbal signs of irritation and disrespect when talking about or to your ex, you child will be harmed.
 Then there are more blatant reasons, such as the use of child pornography, repeated DUIs, and other criminal behaviors.

 Sure You’re Getting Divorced?
 Couples Counseling Can Still Help

 Couples counseling can be useful in learning what went wrong, not to assign blame or fix resentments, but from a perspective of taking appropriate responsibility.
 Doing a post-mortem of your marriage serves several important functions.

 1. It helps you help your children to cope with the changes brought about by divorce.
 When children of divorce see their parents bickering about money, possessions, or time with the kids, they feel bad.
 It’s common for kids to feel guilty or responsible for the breakup.
 Being able to talk with your partner, calmly and respectfully, models good communication.
 Children pick up behaviors from their parents.
 Little ones are like sponges, picking up not only the crumbs but the bacteria as well.